Bug!: Release

-Development and release
+Development

+Sega of America contracted Realtime Associates to create a Sonic the Hedgehog game for the Sega Saturn's North American launch.
+When Sega of Japan rejected the use of Sonic, the Bug character, originally from a shelved Sega Genesis game, was chosen instead.
 Bug! was conceptualized as one of three candidates for mascots for Sega's upcoming Sega Saturn console in 1994.
-The other candidates were 2.5D platformers Clockwork Knight (which came out shortly before Bug!, at the Saturn's North American launch) and Astal, which was released later in 1995.
-At the Las Vegas Consumer Electronics Show in 1995, Steven Spielberg declared that Bug was the character "that is going to do it" for the Saturn.
+The other candidates were 2.5D platformers Clockwork Knight (which came out shortly before Bug! at the Saturn's North American launch) and Astal, which was released later in 1995.
 Realtime Associates developed the game using Silicon Graphics workstations, which were then used to pre-render the game's characters and then convert them into sprites – in similar vein to the process used in Donkey Kong Country.

-According to producer Steve Apour, "Once we were working on Bug!, we'd meet twice a week to talk about gameplay, just to plow through it and decide what the system could do.
+According to producer Steve Apour: "Once we were working on Bug!, we'd meet twice a week to talk about gameplay, just to plow through it and decide what the system could do.
 Some ideas we weren't able to include, such as the 'wait animation' where Bug was going to leap up and come down right in your face."